 The auto-immune thyroid disease, Hashimoto's disease, can be approached the same way in terms of the root causes, which are essentially the same for all thyroid disease even though individual detials vary greatly.

 In most cases the most important thing to do first is to boost metabolism with comprehensive nutrition that address all deficiencies at once.

 Metabolism is basically the sum total of all the energy produced by all the organs.
 These organs, like the liver, gut, kidneys, and immune system, produce energy and protect the body from the toxicity that disrupts thyroid function and other bodily processes.

-It is worth treating the thyroid system directly when it is the weak link.
-Meaning, it is more toxic or nutrient-deficient than the rest of the body.
-Using natural thyroid hormone can work very well, then, to speed up the thyroid gland to the degree to which the body can respond and speed up, too.
-Dosage can be gradually increased until symptoms appear.
+It is worth treating the thyroid system directly when it is one of the weakest links;. meaning, it is more toxic or nutrient-deficient than the rest of the body.
+Using natural thyroid hormone can help, alhough much better is the right iodine product and diet so the body speed-up, too.

-If no benefits from taking thyroid hormone are obtained then it is not the weak link, so efforts need to be shifted to work directly on the metabolism, which is basically the sum total of everything else: nutrition, toxicity, infection, stress, physical misalignment.
+If no benefits from taking thyroid hormone are obtained then it is not the weak link, so efforts need to be shifted to work more on everything else as metabolism is basically the sum total of everything else: nutrition, toxicity, infection, stress, physical misalignment.